Job Prospects... At a glance

 |NZPI-accredited Bachelor||NZPI-accredited Master|

-Average costs in 2016 for a domestic student.
+Average costs in 2018 for a domestic student.
 Costs vary between institutions.
+First time students may be eligible for fees-free tertiary education for their first year of study, which will reduce the total cost.
+For more information about fees-free eligibility, go to feesfree.govt.nz.
 Further costs include student levies, administrative fees, materials, textbooks and accommodation.

-The average cost of a bachelor’s degree accredited by the New Zealand Planning Institute was around $19,000 over three years, while a master’s degree cost around $15,500 over two years.
+The average cost of a bachelor’s degree accredited by the New Zealand Planning Institute was around $23,000 over three years, while a master’s degree cost around $20,000 over a further two years.

 Rents vary from place to place.
 Estimated market rents by region, city and suburb, and are available on the MBIE Tenancy Services website.